 Student grades are reviewed at the completion of each quarter.
-A student will be placed on formal academic probation when he/she:
+Students will be placed on formal Academic Probation when s/he:

-• Fails to pass any one didactic course in a given quarter while maintaining a cumulative GPA of 2.0 or higher.
+- Fails to pass any didactic course in a given quarter. - Fails to obtain at least a 2.0 grade point average in any quarter.

-NOTE: A student is not eligible for academic probation for failing a clinical course.
-Failing a clinical course results in dismissal from the program.
+NOTE: A student is not eligible for Academic probation for failing a Clinical course.
+Clinical course results in dismissal from the program.

-Any student placed on Academic probation must meet with his/her program director to discuss academic standing.
-The program director will present the student with the following options:
+Any student placed on Academic Probation must meet with their Program Director to discuss their academic standing.
+The Program Director will present the student with the following options:

 - Withdraw from their program under the KPSAHS Withdrawal policy.
-Students who choose to withdraw from the program for failing to meet academic requirements will be permitted a one-time only opportunity to re-apply to the program.
-A student seeking readmission will be required to adhere to the re-admission policy as stated in the KPSAHS Catalog. - Accept placement on Academic Probation with the requirements and responsibilities as follows: - Maintain a minimum quarter grade point average of 2.0. - O Successfully complete any course failed during the next offering of the course.
-The student will not receive a Certificate of Completion or Bachelor Degree and will not be eligible to sit for State and National Registry or Certification Examinations until the course has been successfully repeated. - o Attend and successfully complete all didactic and clinical assignments.
+Students who choose to withdraw from the program for failing to meet academic requirements will be permitted a onetime only opportunity to re-apply to the program.
+A student seeking readmission will be required to adhere to the re-admission policy as stated in the School Catalog and Student Handbook. - Accept placement on Academic Probation with the requirements and responsibilities as follows: - Maintain a minimum quarter grade point average of 2.0. - Repeat and successfully complete any course failed during the next offering of the course.
+The student will not receive a Certificate of Completion or Bachelor Degree and will not be eligible to sit for State and National Registry or Certification Examinations until the course has been successfully repeated. - Attend and successfully complete all didactic and clinical assignments.

-Any student placed on Academic Probation will receive a formal letter of placement on Academic Probation written by the program director.
+Any student placed on Academic Probation will receive a formal letter of placement on Academic Probation written by the Program Director.
 This letter will include all requirements and responsibilities associated with Academic Probation.